Trou

 Distinctive traits

-Bp059 was given the somewhat peculiar name of “Trou” (meaning “hole” in french) because of the large volcanic crater-shaped hole located in the center of the protrusion marking its left flank, just behind the vent.
+Bp059 has been given the somewhat peculiar name of “Trou” (“hole”, in french) because of the large volcanic crater-shaped hole in the center of the protuberance marking her left flank, just behind the blowhole.

-Its dorsal fin has two slight notches – one at the very top and one at the base.
-The chevrons are not very contrasting.
+Her dorsal fin has two slight notches – one at the very top, the other at the base.
+In addition, her chevrons show very little contrast.

 Life history